SimoneAvesani/Tuning_Stardust/README.md

 ## Output

-Once that the tuning is ended, estimated parameters are sotred in file called Results.txt stored inside /runExample/Dataset/NameDataset.
+Once that the tuning is ended, estimated parameters are stored in a file called results.txt stored inside /runExample/Dataset/NameDataset.
 To have more details about the output format, you can consult the help manual of GenSA() function: https://cran.r-project.org/web/packages/GenSA/GenSA.pdf
 The output parameters are stored in the following order: